gouniverse/api/README.md

 Unauthenticated -> Unauthorized -> Forbidden

 This order reflects the increasing levels of verification and permission required to access a resource.

+However in REST context, these are represented with ambiguous status codes:

+- Unauthenticated is represented by 401 Unauthorized: This indicates that the client needs to authenticate itself with the server.
+Typically, this involves providing credentials like a username and password.

+- Unauthorized & Forbidden are both represented by 403 Forbidden: This means the server understood the request but refuses to fulfill it.
+This could be due to a lack of necessary permissions or a policy restriction.